 Have you ever wondered how to find the version of an installed package in Linux?
-Nowadays, Package management is much more better than before, with the help of many graphical package managers.
-However, I always prefer the command line way to get things done much faster and easier.
+Nowadays, Package management has become more easier with the help of many graphical package managers.
+However, some of you always prefer the command line way to get things done much faster and easier.
 There are different commands to find out the package version in different flavors of Linux.
 Today, in this tutorial, we will be seeing how to find a package version in some popular Linux distributions such as Arch Linux and its derivatives, Debian and its derivatives, RHEL and its derivatives.

 To find out an installed package(Eg. VLC) version in Arch Linux and its derivatives such as Antergos, Manjaro, run the following command:

 As you see in the above output, the installed version of VLC package is 2.2.4-3.